neilharia7/database-manager/assign3/README.md

 RC updateRecord(RM_TableData *rel, Record *record);
 RC getRecord(RM_TableData *rel, RID id, Record *record);
 ```

-- insertRecord — Finds a free slot, writes the record, marks the page dirty, and updates tuple count.
+- insertRecord — Pins the next free page, finds a slot, writes the record (updating RID), marks the page dirty, unpins it, and increments tuple count.
-- deleteRecord — Pins the page, writes a tombstone ('$'), decrements tuple count, and marks dirty.
+- deleteRecord — Pins the record’s page, replaces '#' with '$', decrements tuple count, marks the page dirty, and unpins it.
-- updateRecord — Overwrites an existing record’s data and marks the page dirty.
+- updateRecord — Pins the record’s page, updates its data, marks the page dirty, and unpins it.
-- getRecord — Retrieves record data into the provided Record structure.
+- getRecord — Pins the record’s page, verifies the '#' marker, copies data into the Record structure, and unpins it.

 ### Scanning